KirilStrezikozin/BakeMaster-Blender-Addon/docs/workflow/interface/areas.rst

 Areas
 =====

 The Blender Windows is divided into areas.
-Read more about areas in the Blender Manual.
+Read more about areas in the `Blender Manual <https://docs.blender.org/manual/en/latest/interface/index.html#window-system>`__.

 UI Panel
 ========